hiroaki/maps.gpx/README.md

 ### Features

-* All works on the client side
+* All works on the client side (on the modern browsers)
 * To use, `viewer.html` is opened in a browser only
 * Drag & drop to input, more than one file at the same time
 * Show and hide the GPX on demand